-False Claims Act Statute of Limitations 18 USC 3731Understanding the applicable federal statute of limitations for False Claims Act cases under 31 USC 3729 and 18 USC 3731 can often get the case dismissed if not adhered to by the government.
+False Claims Act Statute of Limitations 18 USC 3731Understanding the applicable federal False Claims Act statute of limitations for fraud cases under 31 USC 3729 and 18 USC 3731 can often get the case dismissed if not adhered to by the government.
 As for any case, facts drive the outcome of any limitations dispute.

 The regulation puts the burden on the federal government to act.
 Common examples related to whistleblower protection where the government is alleging that a contractor violated the False Claims Act Whistleblower laws include submitting invoices for payment or submitting a traditional claim against the government.
 When it comes to federal whistleblowers law, Courts look for evidence that supports any of the below legal requirements.